-We have also performed photometry on the Spitzer 3.6 and 4.5 $\mu$ m imaging and the SWIFT optical and UV imaging.
+We have also performed photometry on the Spitzer 3.6 and 4.5 μ m imaging2 and the SWIFT optical and UV imaging.

-For the Spitzer imaging we performed aperture photometry using the sne pipeline and the zero points and standard aperture provided in the IRAC Instrument Handbook to calculate magnitudes in the natural (energy flux based) Vega system of IRAC.
-The Spitzer images were template subtracted using a hot-pants based tool provided by the sne pipeline and templates constructed from archive images.
+For the Spitzer imaging we performed aperture photometry using the SNE pipeline and the zero points and standard aperture provided in the IRAC Instrument Handbook to calculate magnitudes in the natural (energy flux based) Vega system of IRAC.
+The Spitzer images were template subtracted using a HOT-PANTS based tool provided by the SNE pipeline and templates constructed from archive images.
 Comparing with photometry on the original images, the background contamination was less than five percent in all bands.

-For the SWIFT imaging we performed aperture photometry using the uvotsource tool provided by the HEASOFT package and the standard aperture of 5 arcsec to calculate magnitudes in the natural (photon count based) Vega system of UVOT.
+For the SWIFT imaging we performed aperture photometry using the uvorsource tool provided by the HEASOFT package and the standard aperture of 5 arcsec to calculate magnitudes in the natural (photon count based) Vega system of UVOT.
 Observations were combined using the uvotimsum tool provided by the HEASOFT package and after day 5 subsequently combined in sequences of three to increase the signal-to-noise ratio (SNR).
-The SWIFT UV images were template subtracted using a nor-PANTS based tool provided by the SNE pipeline and templates constructed from archive images (UVW1) and SN subtracted latetime (~80 days) images (UVM2 and UVW2).
+The SWIFT UV images were template subtracted using a HOT-PANTS based tool provided by the SNE pipeline and templates constructed from archive images (UVW1) and SN subtracted latetime (~80 days) images (UVM2 and UVW2).
 Comparing with photometry on the original images, the background contamination was negligible in the UVW1 band whereas the UVM2 and UVW2 bands were severely affected, differing by more than a magnitude at late times.
 Our SWIFT photometry is in good agreement with that published in M13 except in the UVM2 and UVW2 bands after ~10 days, which is expected since M13 did not perform template subtraction.
-The SWIFT photometry published in A11, on the other hand, differs systematically by 1-2 magnitudes at all times.
-Given the agreement between our Scorrected SWIFT JC U band photometry and JC U band photometry obtained with other telescopes (Sect.
-2.2.1) and between our SWIFT photometry and that published in M13 we find significant systematic errors in our SWIFT photometry to be unlikely.
+Our SWIFT photometry is also in good agreement with that published in A11 (given in the natural AB system of UVOT) except in the UVM2 and UVW2 bands after \sim 30 days, the differences probably arising from differences in the template subtraction.